alrichardbollans/wcvpy/readme.md

     * 'direct_wcvp(_unique)': name resolved directly matching to WCVP, including _unique if the match to WCVP was unique
     * 'direct_wcvp_w_author(_unique)': name resolved directly matching to WCVP including author names, including _unique if the match to WCVP was unique
-    * 'knms_single': where KNMS provides a single matching name
+    * 'knms_unique': where KNMS provides a single matching name
     * 'knms_multiple_1': where KNMS provides multiple matches for the submitted name, but the submitted name is exactly the same as the accepted name for one of the matches
     * 'knms_multiple_2': where KNMS provides multiple matches for the submitted name, but matches are all